Legal Workflow Automation Software for Law Firms

 Law firms lose 20 to 30 percent of billable time to work that isn't legal work.
 Client intake that takes five emails to complete.
 Document drafts assembled by hand from the same template used for the last hundred matters.
 Statute of limitations dates tracked in a shared spreadsheet nobody fully trusts.
 Billing entries written from memory at the end of the week.

 At RaftLabs, we build automation systems for law firms and in-house legal teams that eliminate the admin drag without changing how attorneys practice law.
 Not a generic practice management tool, software built around your matter types, your intake process, your document library, and your billing structure.
-We've shipped 100+ products across professional services industries.
+We have been shipping production software for professional services since 2015.
 We know what legal automation looks like when it actually gets used.

 • Automated document drafting from your own templates and matter data